VigilCiph3r/VigilCiph3r.github.io/README.md

 ### Responsibilities
 - A key team member of cybersecurity professionals, enhancing the security posture of the financial industry by safeguarding 24 major banks.
 - Actively monitored all 24 banks IT infrastructure, proactively detecting security incidents and emerging threats.
+- Conducted Tier 2/3 deep-dive investigations into potential security threats, uncovering and mitigating risks with a focus on minimizing incident resolution time.
 -	Prepared Daily COR Reports.
 -	Monitored and Prepared report on the security solution Status.
+-	Conducted proactive threat-hunting operations, leveraging the MITRE ATT&CK framework and threat intel sources, successfully mitigating potential security risks monthly
--	Assisted in the deployment and Implementation of LogRhythm Siem Solution.
+-	Assisted in the deployment and Implementation of LogRhythm Siem Solution fi clients.
 -	Investigated security alerts and events, successfully identifying the root cause and assessing the severity levels, contributing to a 28% reduction in incident resolution time and bolstering security measures.
 -	Meticulously documented all security incidents and their associated investigation findings, maintaining a detailed repository for future references, reporting, and compliance purposes
 -	Participated in regular training and knowledge transfer sessions, increasing the team's skills by 25%.